alexjlockwood/roll-off-club/docs/index.md

 This [**section**](getting-started/index.md) explains the basics required to timeout Roll Off.

-Start here if you are looking to get your first Roll Off timeout or to improve your consistency overall.
+Start here if you are looking to get your first Roll Off timeout or to improve your win rate overall.

 ## Variations